 Here’s a photo of the station and Lady taken by the Weirs Photograph Company (F.J.
 Moulton and T.C.
 Moon).

 Here’s another Moulton photo, with a view of the street and boardwalk.

 Here’s a Moulton stereoview photo of what may be a veterans gathering opposite the second train station.
 Lakeside Avenue is just a wandering cart path at this time.
-The Hotel Weirs cannot be seen on the right side of the photo, so this gives difficulty in dating the photo, since both the second train station and the Hotel Weirs are supposed to have been constructed in 1880.
+The Hotel Weirs is just out of view on the right side of the photo.
+The photo is dated 1883 or later, as the 1883 NHVA arc sign can be seen to the far right of the photo.

-Another photo taken by the Weirs Photograph Company (F.J.
+A photo taken by the Weirs Photograph Company (F.J.
 Moulton and T.C.
-Moon) shows the station and a group of soldiers in formation.
+Moon) shows the second station and a group of soldiers in formation.

 Here’s a view from the rooftop of the second station looking North.
 Photo taken by F.J.
 Moulton.